albertcastineira/fundesplai-git-exercises/readme.md

  If this is the case we will make sure to add the changes using the previous commands.

  ## Exercise 4
  My first exercise with branches
+ This line was added in a commit